pivotal-cf/docs-pks/_host-monitoring.hbs.md

 ####<a id="host-syslog"></a> Syslog

-To configure Syslog for all BOSH-deployed VMs in Tanzu Kubernetes Grid Integrated Edition:
+To configure Syslog for all BOSH-deployed VMs in {{  vars.product }}:

 1. Click **Host Monitoring**.
 1. Under **Enable Syslog for TKGI**, select **Yes**.